ahmadtamimi86/cmp/readme.md

 php artisan migrate

-Notes: if the app will be requested from other devices like mobile, response can be updated to json instead of return view(in app\Http\Controllers\ComplaintsController.php) as sample below:
+Notes:response can be updated to json instead of returning views(in app\Http\Controllers\ComplaintsController.php) as sample below:

 return response()->json($complaint, 201);